-The Centre for Local & Regional Government at Cardiff University have recently carried out an independent evaluation of the Corporate Peer Challenge programme to help assess its effectiveness, impact and value for money.
+The Centre for Local and Regional Government at Cardiff University carried out an independent evaluation of our Corporate Peer Challenge programme to help assess its effectiveness, impact and value for money.

 The report ‘Rising to the Challenge: An Independent Evaluation of the LGA’s Corporate Peer Challenge Programme’ concludes that: